garrandall/popular-music-data/tracks/tonight-she-comes-the-cars.md

 I know she's gonna stay implanted
 In my mind
 Why does she keep me hanging on the line, oh
-(why does she keep me hanging on the liiiiiiine)
+(why does she keep me hanging on the line)

 Ah yeah, I know she's gonna do it to me
 One more time (one more time)
 I know she's gonna stay implanted
 In my mind
-Oh, why does she keep me hanging on the line, oh yeah (why does she keep me hanging on the liiiiiiine)
+Oh, why does she keep me hanging on the line, oh yeah (why does she keep me hanging on the line)

 I know the way she feels
 And all of the hearts that she steals